progitas/neste-sommer-2020/readme.md

 - Dynamically calculate the final size-dimension of the picture
 - Print/show the image or save it to a .jpg file

 You can use any programming language and libraries of choice.
-You do not need to solve the exercise completely, we are mainly interested in the way you approach the problem and how you choose to structure your code.
+You do not need to solve the exercise completely, we are mainly interested in the way you approach the problem and how you chose to structure your code.
 If you run out of time before completing the problem you should still submit the solution! :)